How to Deal With Painful Pimples

 You wake up, take your first look in the mirror, and discover that your clear, smooth skin has broken out in pesky, annoying pimples overnight.
 Sound familiar?
 Unfortunately, it’s something that most of us have experienced at one point or another.
 It usually doesn’t stop there either- not only do those little pimples look bad, but they also often serve as a very painful reminder of your new surprise breakout.

 As each person’s skin is different, when managing your acne it’s important to be aware of possible acne sources to help you determine which specific issues are causing your skin problems.
-While this article will be providing possible causes and treatments for painful pimples, it’s important to note that if you’re experiencing heavy or frequent breakouts, it’s recommended that you visit a professional dermatologist to receive a full assessment on your condition.
+While this article will be providing possible causes and treatments as well as various skin care tips for painful pimples, it’s important to note that if you’re experiencing heavy or frequent breakouts, it’s recommended that you visit a professional dermatologist to receive a full assessment on your condition.
 They can help you understand your skin type, identify the cause or causes of your acne, and explain the different remedies and treatments available.
 Once you are prepared with this knowledge, you can begin not just treating your current acne, but also take preventative steps that will help minimize future breakouts and keep your skin healthy and clear.

 While a surprise breakout - especially on the morning of a big event - is certainly enough to justify a fair amount of stress, it’s important to try and stay as calm as you can.
 Research has shown that stress and acne can be directly correlated.
 Many find that they break out more frequently during higher periods of stress such as finals week or in the days leading up to important events like a job interview or a wedding, and breakouts can add even more stress, causing even more breakouts in turn.
 However, if you can find ways to lower your stress in these periods, you’ll have better chances of staying clear for longer.

 Short-Term Treatment Methods